Last Updated 1 March 2019

 - Sit in on a similar type of hearing—the rules of most courts and tribunals allow people to watch proceedings although sometimes the court or tribunal room will be closed to the public if a matter is sensitive.

 - Access information from community legal centres, websites of courts or tribunals, or law libraries—the Supreme Court Library Queensland is open to the public.

-- Make contact with a duty lawyer service, if one is available, on arrival at the court or tribunal on the day of a hearing to obtain assistance and legal advice; in the family law jurisdiction such a service is provided in the Family Law Courts, by Caxton Legal Centre and Legal Aid Queensland.
+- Make contact with a duty lawyer service, if one is available, on arrival at the court or tribunal on the day of a mention or a hearing to obtain assistance and legal advice; in the family law jurisdiction such a service is provided in the Family Law Courts, by Caxton Legal Centre and Legal Aid Queensland.

 - Make enquiries about the correct manner of addressing the judicial officer to whom you will be required to speak (e.g. ‘Your Honour’ or ‘Registrar’).